Safety Science Overview

 Towards addressing underlying systemic issues

 In the wake of failure, it is tempting for agencies to use quick fixes such as firing employees, adding new policy or retraining staff.
 This leaves agencies with the false impression that a problem has been resolved.
 However, agencies are still left with the systemic constraints and influences that contributed to an adverse event.
 This is commonly seen as treating symptoms instead of the source of the illness.
 Instead, agencies need to track and address the underlying systemic factors that are present in many adverse events and are likely to be present in the future.

-Towards seeing workers as the solution
+Towards seeing people as the solution

 Common approaches to improvement whether following a critical incident, or not, typically target individual staff within an organization through new policies, training, work-aids or compliance.
 These approaches often make work more difficult through excessive tasks and increased complexity.
 Science and practice show that staff are a source of success, not failure.
 Enhancing safety is achieved through removing barriers and providing supportive systems for staff to achieve organizational outcomes.
 Additionally, understanding where these enhancements can be added is informed by providing staff with a platform to share their knowledge and experience in a safe way.